OTARIS/MF-REST-API/README.md

 ## Installation ##

 Before you start the REST API make sure your network is set up.
-You can find  However we do not leave you alone with this task, so here is your checklist:
+Check out the [MetaHL Fabric Chain Code](https://github.com/OTARIS/MF-Chaincode/ "MetaHL Fabric Chain Code") for more information.
+In order to run the MetaHL Fabric REST API, here is your checklist:

 1. Configure your own [**connection json file**](https://github.com/hyperledger/fabric-gateway-java/blob/master/src/test/java/org/hyperledger/fabric/gateway/connection.json "Example file for a connection configuration") for the Hyperledger Fabric Gateway API with details about the peers that you want to connect to.
 2. Install and run an empty [**PostgreSQL database**](https://www.postgresql.org/download/ "PostgreSQL download") for the REST API's user management and remember your credentials.
 3. Setup a custom profile for your REST API by simply filling out this [**template**](https://github.com/OTARIS/MF-REST-API/blob/master/templates/application.yml "Example profile").
 This will contain your registered organization name, your database credentials, the name of your connection file and some more network information like your channel name and your certificate and private key file names.
 4. Start the REST-API with the environment variable "**MF_PROPERTIES**" set.
 This variable needs to contain the path to your application.yml (the file of step 3).

-You should be ready to go!
+Now you should be ready to go!

 ## Usage ##